InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: InverseCrafter

-\paragraph{DDS for Latent Inpainting with Continuous Masks.} To align with the latent diffusion model, we encode the pixel space measurement into the latent space using the VAE encoder $\mathcal{E}$.
+To align with the latent diffusion model, we encode the pixel space measurement into the latent space using the VAE encoder $\mathcal{E}$.
 Then, under our noiseless linear setting of \eqref{eq:ip_pixel_space}, the inverse problem in the pixel domain transforms to an inverse problem in the latent space, i.e.

 Notice that the design of our mask encoder $\maskencoder$ is different from that of~\cite{raphaeli2025silo}.
 The operator encoder used in~\cite{raphaeli2025silo} acts {\em non-linearly} on the encoded latent $\vz$ to produce the latent measurement $\vw$, whereas our mask encoder produces a continuous linear mask $\vh$, which can be applied linearly with a Hadamard product.
-Thanks to such a design choice, we are free from selecting {\em any} diffusion model-based inverse problem solvers, even the ones that are specialized for solving linear inverse problems in the pixel space.
+Thanks to such a design choice, we are free from selecting {\em any} diffusion model-based inverse problem solvers, even the ones that are specialized for solving linear inverse problems in the pixel space (See appendix Sec.~\ref{sec:solvers}).
 Among them, we propose to leverage DDS~\cite{chung2024decomposed}.
 Namely, the data consistency step of DDS solves the following proximal optimization problem :